grauds/clematis.doc/docs/clematis-explained/testing/cosmic.md

 ## Testing DOM

 More complex components tests require more context to be implemented.
-To explore the rendered DOM and assert various facts one will have to use [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom), for example, to make sure the element found by a `screen` query exists in the virtual DOM:
+To explore the rendered DOM and assert various facts, one will have to use [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom), for example, to make sure the element found by a `screen` query exists in the virtual DOM: